 Paragraph 202.
 Internal affairs investigators will investigate any evidence of potential misconduct uncovered during the course of the investigation, regardless of whether the potential misconduct was part of the original allegation.

-Based on the Monitor's 10th Quarterly Report MCSO is not in Phase 1 compliance.
-MCSO is in Phase 2 compliance.
+Based on the Monitor's 11th Quarterly Report MCSO is not in Phase 1 or Phase 2 compliance.

 In Order to achieve Phase 1 compliance, the following policies must be finalized: